Why Do I Keep Waking Up At 3 a.m.? Expert Tips & Advice

 - Theophylline

-If you’ve experienced interrupted sleep as a side effect of these medications, ask your physician if there’s a more suitable alternative for your condition.
+What you can do: If you’ve experienced interrupted sleep as a side effect of these medications, ask your physician if there’s a more suitable alternative for your condition.

 Health Conditions

-Various medical illnesses compound sleep issues, and there are many reasons why.
+Various medical illnesses can compound sleep issues, and there are many reasons why.
 Have you noticed a connection to waking up at 3 a.m. with any of the following?

-Sleep Disorders and Circadian Rhythm/Sleep Drive Issues
+Circadian Rhythm/Sleep Drive Issues

-Additionally, circadian rhythm issues can also cause middle of the night sleep problems.
+Circadian rhythm issues can also cause middle of the night sleep problems.
 If you have advanced sleep phase syndrome (meaning you go to bed very early and wake up very early) it’s possible that your body clock is a bit off kilter — advanced more than you’d like, in this case.
 You may need to talk with a sleep specialist to help recalibrate and push your mid-night awakening to a more reasonable time.

 It’s also possible that you simply haven’t built up your sleep drive enough.
 When we wake up in the morning after a good night’s sleep, our body’s need for sleep starts at zero because we’ve just woken up.
 Every minute that you’re awake throughout the day slowly builds up your sleep drive (kind of like your “appetite for sleep”) to the point where you’re super-hungry for sleep at bedtime.
 This then leads to a nice, full “meal” of sleep at night.